NYPL/OpenAudio/README.md

 * NYPL to figure out how to facilitate the creation of groups [plus what physical materials can support -- idea speed dating]

 ## Project Areas

+## How to work with Github?

+New to Github?
+Read this [great introductory tutorial](http://ablwr.github.io/blog/2014/11/03/non-technical-persons-guide-to-becoming-an-open-source-software-contributor-via-github/) on how to become an open-source software contributor via Github by [Ashley Blewer](//github.com/ablwr).

+> All code you submit in the Open Audio Weekend should go to repositories you create in the [OpenAudio Organization](//github.com/nypl-openaudio)